Kaechon internment camp: Purpose

-The main purpose of the Kaechon internment camp is to keep politically unreliable persons classed "unredeemable" by the North Korean government isolated from society and to exploit their labour.
+The main purpose of the Kaechon internment camp is to keep politically unreliable individuals classed "unredeemable" by the North Korean government isolated from society and to exploit their labour.
 Those sent to the camp include officials perceived to have performed poorly in their job, people who criticize the regime, their children, anyone who was born in the camp, and anyone suspected of engaging in "anti-government" activities.
 Prisoners have to work in one of the coal mines, in agriculture, or in one of the factories that produce textiles, paper, food, rubber, shoes, ceramics, and cement.
 Livestock raising is considered the occupation of choice for the prisoners as it gives them the chance to steal animal food and pick through animal droppings for undigested grains.

 Human rights situation

-Witnesses have reported that prisoners interred in the camp are required to work for long periods, often from 5:30 to midnight.
+Witnesses have reported that prisoners interned in the camp are required to work for long periods, often from 5:30 to midnight.
 Even 11-year-old children have to work after school and thus rarely see their parents.
 Other reports describe prisoners being beaten and severely punished for minor infractions.

+South Korea’s Ministry of Unification characterizes the political prison camps (관리소) as unofficial detention facilities run by the Ministry of State Security and places Camp 14 around Chang-dong (창동), Jamsang-ri (잠상리), and Dongchang-gol (동창골) in Kaechon.
+It classifies Camp 14 as a “완전통제구역” (total control zone), indicating no social reintegration for inmates.
+The Ministry’s North Korea Information Portal lists Camp 14 with an area of roughly 155 km2, and South Korean research has often cited a typical population figure around 15,000 for the site.
+A Korea Institute for National Unification (KINU) study collating government data and defector testimony listed Pyongnam Gaecheon No. 14 Camp, 15,000 people (“평남 개천 14호 관리소 1만 5천 명”) in its table of camp scales, while emphasizing that overall prisoner totals fluctuate and remain difficult to verify due to North Korea’s denials and secrecy.

 Food rations are scant, consisting of salted cabbage and corn.
 The prisoners are emaciated; they lose their teeth, and their gums blacken.
 Many die of malnourishment, illness, work accidents, and the after-effects of torture.
 Many prisoners resort to eating frogs, insects, rats, snakes, and even cannibalism in order to try to survive.
 Eating rat flesh helps prevent pellagra, a common disease in the camp resulting from the absence of protein and niacin in the diet.
 In order to eat anything outside of the prison-sanctioned meal, including these animals, prisoners must first get permission from the guards.